Example: Use an HTTP request to trigger a flow

 - Go to the Endpoint tab to select the endpoint to target.

 - To create an endpoint, click Edit Endpoints and configure the settings to match your needs.
-In our example, we added the base URL of our SupportApp site, set the authentication to Basic and entered a username and password of a SupportApp user.
+In our example, we added the base URL of our SupportApp site, set the authentication to Basic and entered the username and password of a SupportApp user.

 - Back on the Setup tab, add a URL Suffix to append to the Base URL of the endpoint if needed.
 Since we want to update our ticket, we added the path to the ticket, using the Ticket ID output from the trigger in the path.